Spredzy/vimfactory.org/README.md

-# vimfactory.org
+# Vim Plugins Factory

-Building packages for Vim plugins
+The vimfactory.org project aims to create a platform to buid Operating System native packages for Vim plugins.